Doom Eternal director talked about Doom slayer in Smash Ultimate but it never went anywhere

 MS: Yeah.

-GC: Nicely, that’s how Strong Snake bought in it.
+GC: Properly, that’s how Stable Snake bought in it.
 Would they low cost it simply due to the gore and violence although?

 MS: I dunno.
-You’d actually need to ask them.
+You’d actually must ask them.
 We’ve by no means been approached and stated, ‘Hey can Doomguy be in Smash Bros.?’
 However we’re open-minded in the event that they wanna ask.
 However we hear it on a regular basis [from fans].
 Who would say no? [laughs]

 GC: However you probably did ask them?

 MS: We’ve had… I don’t even know who talked to who, however we’ve bantered with them.
-We now have an amazing relationship with them by way of bringing Doom 2016 to Swap and that sort of stuff.
-So we have now nice folks over there nevertheless it’s a kind of issues the place it’s like, ‘Wouldn’t or not it’s cool?’
-However it’s by no means gone wherever critical, so we’ll see.
+We have now an awesome relationship with them by means of bringing Doom 2016 to Swap and that form of stuff.
+So we’ve got nice individuals over there nevertheless it’s a type of issues the place it’s like, ‘Wouldn’t it’s cool?’
+Nevertheless it’s by no means gone wherever severe, so we’ll see.

 Supply